Summary

 20 Minute(s)

-Ask students to consider, as they watch the interview, the advantages and disadvantages they may learn about electromagnetic radiation and the type of technology that they use in Mrs. Benard’s line of work.
+Ask students to consider the advantages and disadvantages they may learn about electromagnetic radiation, the type of technology discussed that they use in their line of work.
 Additionally, alert students to be prepared to answer two questions posed at the end of the video.

 Evaluate